TeamHG-Memex/Formasaurus/README.rst

          u'r': 0.0019866565416929898,
          u's': 0.98356971647855373})]

-This method again returns a list of tuples, but now the second element is not just the class itself, but a dictionary with probabilities.
+This method also returns a list of tuples, but now the second element is not just the class itself, but a dictionary with probabilities.

 There is a shortcut for dropping all classes with low probabilities.
 Let's